How to Use a Tube Tester… and Tube Issues (in General)

 ♦ For any tube, there is no one “TEST SCORE” that is “right”.

 There is no single universal test score that anyone can give you that will tell you “how good” the tube is, nor how good the tube “will sound” in circuit.
 This statement should NOT be interpreted that the test score does not matter.
 Every tester must be functioning to the best of its capability.
 This fact is a given.
 The statement simply means that different tube tester models WILL give different test scores and different test results, and that does NOT mean one is wrong.
 There are many reasons for different test results:

 - Emission test methods vary significantly among emission tube testers, therefore the numerical “test score” varies among testers.

-- Gm test scores vary based upon signal voltage, DC bias, and plate voltage.
-Different testers (even among same manufacturer) use different voltages, therefore results are different.
+- There is no such thing as one “standard” Gm value for an amp tube.
+Gm test scores vary based upon signal voltage, DC bias, plate load, and plate/screen voltage.
+Different testers (even among same manufacturer) can use different voltages, therefore results are different.